nhsconnect/gpconnect/pages/overview/overview_getting_started_providers.md

 summary: "Overview of development process and first steps"
 ---

-Provider suppliers, such as EMIS Health, INPS Vision, Microtest Health or TPP, can use GP Connect to develop APIs that allow consumer applications to access data on their systems.
+You are a GP clinical system supplier or are working with the NHS to become one.
+You want to use GP Connect to enable other systems to access GP data on your system for *direct patient care*.
+Provider suppliers (such as EMIS Health, INPS Vision, Microtest Health and TPP) can use GP Connect to develop APIs that allow consumer applications to access data on their systems.

 ## Introductory topics ##